uk000/goto/README.md

 <small> The Readme reflects master HEAD code and applies to release 0.9.x.
 For documentation of `0.8.x` and prior releases, switch to `v0.8.x` branch or any of the release tags.</small>

-## What is it?
+## What is `goto`?

+#### <i>`"I'm an agent of chaos" - The Joker`</i>

-A multi-faceted application to assist with various kinds of automated testing, debugging, bug hunt, runtime analysis and investigations.
+A multi-faceted chaos testing tool to help with various kinds of automated testing, debugging, bug hunt, runtime analysis and investigations.
+Mostly when we've a task at hand to test a system, the system to be tested is either a client, a server, or some kind of a gateway/proxy that sits between a client and a server.

+To test either of these 3 layers, you need at least one counter-party application:
+- To test a client, we need a server to which the client can connect, send requests and get some response back.
+The server needs to be able to track the lifecycle of the client connections and various requests it received from the client so that the client functionality can be verified.
+- To test a server, we need a client that can send some requests to the server and track the responses sent by the server.
+Again the client should be able to track the lifecycle of connections and requests/responses to be able to verify the server functionality.
+- To test an intermediary gateway, we need both a test client as well as a test server, where the two could route some requests and responses through the intermediary and validate the correctness of the traffic flow.

+`Goto` can be used in all the above roles, to fill the missing piece of the puzzle.

 It can act as:
 - A [client](#goto-client-targets-and-traffic) that can generate HTTP/S, TCP, and GRPC traffic to other services (including other `goto` instances), track summary results of the traffic, and report results via [APIs](client-apis) as well as publish results to a [Goto registry](#registry).
 - A [server](#goto-server-features) that can respond to HTTP/S, GRPC and TCP requests, and can be configured to respond to any custom API.
-The server features allow for various kinds of chaos testing and debugging/investigations.
-For example, respond with standard or custom responses([Response Status](#-response-status), [Response Payload](#-response-payload), [Response Delay](#-response-delay)), on-the-fly HTTP [Response Status](#-status-api) and/or [Delay](#-delay-api), [streaming/chunked response](#-stream-chunked-payload), and much more.
-It can track summary data about the received calls, and make those results available via various APIs.
-The server allows opening/closing [listener ports](#-listeners) on the fly in plain or TLS mode (with [auto-generated TLS certs](#tls-listeners)).
-It supports [payload transformations](#payload-transformation) to allow extracting data from incoming requests and injecting it into the outgoing response, and many more features.
+The server features allow for various kinds of chaos testing and debugging/investigations, with the ability to track and report summary data about the received traffic.
+See the [TOC](#goto-server) for a complete list of server features.
 - A [tunneling proxy](#tunnel) that can act as an HTTP/S passthrough tunnel, allowing any arbitrary traffic from a source to a destination to be re-routed via a `goto` instance and giving you the opportunity to inspect the traffic.
 - A [job executor](#jobs-features) that can run shell commands/scripts as well as make HTTP calls, collect and report results.
 It allows chaining of jobs together so that output of one job triggers another job with input.
 Additionally, jobs can be auto-executed via cron, and can act as a source of data for pipelines (more on this under `pipelines`)
 - A [registry](#registry) to orchestrate operations across other `goto` instances, collect and summarize results from those `goto` instances, and make the federated summary results available via APIs.
 A `goto` registry can also be paired with another `goto` registry instance and export/load data from one to the other to keep another backup of the collected results.